ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 # **Bills Payment**
 <br/>

-## **What bills can I pay with the PHLPOST app?**
+## **What bills can I pay with the BIBO app?**
-Here are the Biller Categories you can pay through the PHLPOST App
+Here are the Biller Categories you can pay through the BIBO App

 <ul style="margin-top:0px; margin-bottom: 0px; margin-left: -15px;">
 <li>Electric Utilities</li>